 In summary, we have a liquid plastic open head drum, with a specific gravity rating of 1.8 and 30kPA, made by the listed American manufacturer in 2015.

 For more information on which product is right for you, please consult with your regulatory specialist, consult the links on our webpage or contact one of our Packaging Specialists.
-Illing Company is dedicated to Packaging Your Vision.
+Illing Packaging is dedicated to Packaging Your Vision.